 Another day is done and the summer is going fast.
 The first thing I do whenever I arrive at the zoo is visit the Rhino Cafe for some LaRosa”s pizza!
 Next I head to roll call and then over to the Children Zoo to begin animal demonstrations.
 To

 day, I started off with Star, a ball python.
 She was not the lightest thing to hold for almost a hour,but she was my favorite of the day.
 Ball pythons get their name honestly as they will literally roll into a ball either for casino online protection or to constrict prey.
 They are found in South America.
 Star had a pretty scale pattern, as shown in a picture below.
 My next animal was a speckled king snake named King Tut.
 They somtimes called “salt and pepper” snake because of their distinct scale pattern.
-These snakes are native to the U.S. and they have been known to give off a foul odor to scare off predators.
+These snakes are native to the U.S. and they have been known to give off I am really starting to get addicted to Rite Aid and I have about 4 with in just a few miles of each other so it makes it easy to get good deals if one is out of the vale perma clean that I need. a foul odor to scare off predators.
 My last animal of the day was an Eastern box turtle named Jasmine.
 These can be found in your backyard, but remember it”s not a good idea to keep a wild animal as a pet.
 Most people confuse them with snapping turtles, but you can tell them apart by the length of their tail–snapping turtles have longer tails.
 Jasmine was bound and determined to get away from me and she looked like she was swimming in mid air!
 I always finish my day there with some UDF ice cream or cold Mountain Dew.
 Overall it was another fun day at the zoo and I hope to see you there soon.

 July 8, 2010 Comments Off